 OUTER JOIN Queries are a valuable tool in SQL, allowing you to retrieve data from multiple tables.
 However, like any powerful tool, they come with their own set of challenges and common errors.
 In this blog post, we’ll explore some of the common errors associated with outer join queries and provide resolutions with practical examples.

-Missing Results Due to Improper JOIN Conditions
+Missing Results Due to Improper OUTER JOIN Queries

 Resolution: Ensure that your join conditions are correctly specified to match the rows you intend to retrieve.